esl/code-beam-europe/_participants/sigu-magwa.md

 ---
 pic_url: "/assets/images/Sigu-magwa.jpg"
 name: Sigu Magwa
-tagline: A team builder, community builder, trainer and problem solver
+tagline: Community Lover, Software Writer, Team Builder
 twitter: s_igu
 github: sigu

 ---
-Sigu is the Founder and CTO at Podii, a software company based in Kisumu Kenya.
-Previously, he worked remotely as a coach and software developer at the Swedish based company Craft Academy.
-He has been working with Ruby for a while but fell in love with and recently married Elixir.
-A founding member of the elixir community in Kenya.
+Passionate human who loves promoting software quality, improving the development process, and building highly scalable systems and teams.
+Sigu is a father to many and a husband to one.
+Fell in love with ruby but ended up marrying Elixir after dating shortly.
+In his dream carrier he would be driving an 18-wheeler across the continent.